Loading...

 10) Business models borrowed from Europe which has 40K (5x) locations (Google Ads changing the game)

 We have by far the most complete database of 7000+ locations contrary to what the companies with deep pockets and PR will try to promote.
 What our competitors don't know is that we have a public database and a private database for our customers.
 Our public database is 95% accurate but there are some phantom locations purposely inserted to keep thieves from copying the entire database which has been done many times.
-Just to be clear we encourage individual users to download and use the data in their local markets and give us accuracy feedback for free.
+Just to be clear we encourage individual users to download and use the data in their local markets and give us accurate feedback for free.

-Over time we eventually ferret out false locations because of our enormous consumer reach of nearly 1,000 ticketed drivers per each day visit our web site.
+Over time we eventually ferret out false locations because of our enormous consumer reach of nearly 1,000 ticketed drivers per each day visit our website.
 We think more than half of people who think they receive tickets look online at our site for sources to verify the locations and come to our site first from a Google search engine query.
 Also, we have had numerous former employees from each company tell us that they in fact they use Photoenforced.com as their primary source of data.

 If any competitors would like to post a rebuttal to my accusations please do so below.